Bud Dupree: 2019

 In week 4 against the Cincinnati Bengals, Dupree forced a fumble off Andy Dalton in the 27–3 win.

 In week 9 against the Indianapolis Colts, Dupree recorded two sacks on Brian Hoyer, one of which was a strip sacked that he forced and recovered, in the 26–24 win, earning AFC Defensive Player of the Week honors.

 In week 12 against the Cincinnati Bengals, Dupree recorded a strip sack on Ryan Finley and recovered the football in the 16–10 win.

 In the following week's game against the Cleveland Browns, Dupree sacked Baker Mayfield 1.5 times, one of which included another strip sack that was recovered by Cam Heyward, in the 20–13 win.

 Dupree had a career year in 2019 recording 11.5 sacks, 4 forced fumbles, and 68 combined tackles.

 2020

 The Steelers placed the franchise tag on Dupree on March 16, 2020.
 He signed the one-year tender on April 23, 2020.
 In Week 2 against the Denver Broncos, Dupree recorded his first sack of the season on Drew Lock during the 26–21 win.
 Dupree's sack forced Lock to fumble the football and it was recovered by the Steelers.
 In week 12, against the Baltimore Ravens, Dupree tore his ACL and was placed on season-ending injured reserve the following day.
+He finished the 2020 season with eight sacks, 31 total tackles (23 solo), and two passes defended.